Ochsner, Ph.D. [google

 for studying emotion and social cognition.

-Psychology and the work in the SCN Lab.
+interest in Psychology and the work in the SCN Lab.
 Recorded at APS 2007.
-(Scroll to

-University of Jerusalem.
-Generally speaking, his research is on the
+from the Hebrew University of Jerusalem.
+Generally speaking, his research

+cognition.
 Sounds interesting.
 In his free time, he doesn't really do much.
-He really

-focuses on how emotion influences judgment and decision-making across
+emotion influences judgment and decision-making across multiple domains,

-autobiographical memory.
-To investigate these processes, she utilizes
+memory.
+To investigate these processes, she utilizes multiple methods,

-multiple methods, including implicit and explicit behavioral measures,
+including implicit and explicit behavioral measures, functional neuroimaging,

 Laura received her Ph.D. in Psychology